tbrunetti/genoFinder/README.md

 ## Arguments and Input File Formats
 ------------------------------------
+There are **3 required arguments/files** in order to run this algorithm.
+The user needs to either provide a haplotype file using the -haplo_file argument or a diplotype file using the -diplo_file argument.
+Additionally a sample sheet and an interpretation table.
+Please refer to the images below for more information on formatting.

 | Argumment | Description |
 | --- | --- |
 | -haplo_file | This is a CSV file similar to the pharmGKB allele definition table.
 The 1st line contains hg19 coordianates of the SNP and the 2nd line is the rsID |